Table of Contents

 1. Furniture With Flexible Options

-• You may even want to consider renting furniture if you’re unsure how many people you’re going to add to your team.
+- You might even consider renting furniture if you don’t know how many people will join your team.

 2. Beverages And Snacks

-• The basics like pens, paper, and desks are a given, but you’ll need to think about what additional specialized accessories and devices you need, too.
+- The basics, like pens, paper, and desks, are a given, but you’ll need to consider what additional specialized accessories and devices you need.

-• Or, if you’re in advertising, you’ll want to find the best HP colour laser printer for a small business that fits your needs so you can print out professional brochures or handouts for presentations.
+- On the other hand, if you’re publicizing, you’ll need to find the best HP variety laser printer for a private venture that meets your requirements so you can print out proficient leaflets or freebees for introductions.

 4. Collaborative Spaces And Quiet Spaces

-• It’s a good idea to set up different zones around the office—and this is where feedback from employees is crucial.
+- It’s a good idea to set up different zones around the office—and this is where employee feedback is crucial.

-• Consider sending out an anonymous SurveyMonkey survey so you can build out an office that answers to everyone’s needs.
+- Consider sending out an anonymous SurveyMonkey survey so you can create an office that meets everyone’s needs.

 5. Think About Attracting New Hires